Get Ready For Higher Prices If New Tariffs Hit Goods From China, Retailers Warn

 Consumer spending — which accounts for more than two-thirds of the economy — has been strong, but the trade war is taking a toll.
 While unemployment remains a low 3.7%, the Labor Department said Friday that hiring has downshifted, with employers adding about 140,000 jobs in each of the last three months — down from about 233,000 in final months of last year.

 Imports of goods from China fell 12% in the first half of the year, according the Census Bureau.
 But exports to China fell 18%.
-China has not only imposed retaliatory tariffs on U.S. exports, but it's relaxed tariffs on competing products from other countries.
+China has not only imposed retaliatory tariffs on U.S. exports, but it has also relaxed tariffs on competing products from other countries.

 "That puts American exporters at a disadvantage," Bown said.
 "They're getting hurt twice — by the retaliatory tariffs, and now they're having an even more difficult time competing in the Chinese market with their European, Canadian, Japanese competitors."